Quantum Criticality Enabled by Intertwined Degrees of Freedom

 We have so far analyzed the transitions out of the spin and orbital KD phase.
 This phase can transit into the spin or orbital KS phase without fine-tuning the parameters.
 It can also transit into the SU(4) KS phase by fine-tuning the parameters.

 Because the spin or orbital KS phase and the SU(4) KS phase correspond to different stable strong coupling fixed points, there must be other generic critical points that separate them.
-These generic critical points describe the phase transition between the spin or orbital KS phase and the SU(4) KS phase, as shown in the phase diagram trajectory denoted as the dashed arrow (\rom{3}) in Fig.\,\ref{fig:phasepathall}.
-In this section, we would like to finally establish the transition between the spin or orbital KS phase and the SU(4) KS phase, which correspond to the trajectories (\rom{3}) in Fig.\,\ref{fig:phasepathall}.
+These generic critical points describe the phase transition between the spin or orbital KS phase and the SU(4) KS phase, as shown in the phase diagram trajectory denoted as the dashed arrow (\rom{3}) in Fig.\,\ref{fig:su4RGre}(a).
+Here we would like to finally establish the transition between the spin or orbital KS phase and the SU(4) KS phase, which corresponds to the trajectories (\rom{3}) in Fig.\,\ref{fig:su4RGre}(a).

 Again, we focus on the RG trajectory around the critical point \textbf{R1} where $g_{\sigma z}= g_{\tau z}=g^*$ between the spin and orbital KD and SU(4) KS phases.
-If we keep every parameters fixed but just slightly decrease the coupling constant $g_{\sigma z}$, that is, $g_{\sigma z}< g_{\tau z}=g^*$, then the RG trajectory will flow toward to $g_{\sigma z}\rightarrow 0$.
+If we keep all the other parameters fixed but just slightly decrease the coupling constant $g_{\sigma z}$, that is, $g_{\sigma z}< g_{\tau z}=g^*$, then the RG trajectory will flow towards $g_{\sigma z}\rightarrow 0$.
 We can then vary $g_{\tau z}$ to explore the RG trajectory.
-The corresponding trajectories in the phase diagram are denoted as the arrow \rom{3} in Fig.\,\ref{fig:phasepathall}.
+The corresponding trajectories in the phase diagram are denoted as the arrow \rom{3} in Fig.\,\ref{fig:su4RGre}(a).

-However, unlike \textbf{R1} and \textbf{F1}, the real locations of the \textbf{X1} is harder to identify directly from the $\beta$ functions.
-To proceed, we exploit the property of the critical point \textbf{R1} that we alluded to earlier: Here, all of the fugacity $y\sim \sqrt{\epsilon}$ around \textbf{R1}.
-Near \textbf{R1}, one can thus neglect the higher order terms of $\sqrt{\epsilon}$ in the $\beta$ functions of the fugacity (See Appendix (\ref{ap3c}) for more details), and in the end the final reduced $\beta$ functions are
+However, unlike \textbf{R1} and \textbf{F1}, the real locations of the \textbf{X1} is harder to identify directly from the beta functions.
+To proceed, we exploit the property of the critical point \textbf{R1} that we alluded to earlier: Here, all of the fugacity $y$ is $\sim \sqrt{\epsilon}$ around \textbf{R1}.
+Near \textbf{R1}, one can thus neglect in a controlled way the higher order terms of $\sqrt{\epsilon}$ in the beta functions of the fugacity (See the SI, Sec.\,D for more details), and in the end the reduced beta functions are determined (see the Methods, Eq.\,\ref{reduce4ms}) in terms of $y_1$, $M^{\tau}$ and $y_3\propto J_{\tau\perp}$.